 Seeking counselling was scary.
 I was so anxious about my first session.
 I needn't have worried.
 Although, I sat there like a rabbit in headlights, somehow, I felt better after having someone listening with empathy and compassion.

-Slowly but surely my life began to piece together.
-I was less scared of everything and my confidence began to grow.
-I began to understand who I am.
-I discovered my values and boundaries and why these were important to me - this made it easier to hold these.
-I found my voice and my ability to articulate how I felt and what I needed.
-I felt calmer and safer within myself.
+Slowly my life started to piece together.
+My anxiety began to feel less, I understood myself more and my confidence grew.
+In understanding who I am, I discovered my values and boundaries and why these were important to me - this made them easier to hold - as I had previously been a 'people pleaser'.
+Putting everyone and everything before myself.

 How was this happening?
-I was just talking to my counsellor every week.
-I became curious enough to join An Introduction to Counselling course.
-The first night I was like a rabbit in headlights.
-Yet the people were lovely and the subject fascinated me.
-I left the course with a new passion in life and for life itself.
-I also left with two new friends for life and signed up to train as a counsellor.
+I was just talking to a counsellor each week.
+My curiosity led me to join an Introduction to Counselling course.
+Yes, I was nervous that first night, it was completely out of my comfort zone.
+Yet, everyone running the course and the other participants were lovely and the subject fascinated me.
+I left that course with a passion for counselling, two new lifelong friends and a new zest for life itself.
+I also signed up to train as a counsellor.

 I continued having counselling throughout my training.
-The more I learned about myself through counselling and my knowledge trough training the further my fears and anxieties drifted away.
+The more I learned about myself through counselling and my knowledge through training the further my fears and anxieties drifted away.
 I couldn't wait to be fully qualified and apply my learning and life experiences to help other people overcome struggles that they might be facing.
 To help them find clarity, confidence, the courage to be who they are and live their more fulfilling life.

 My wish is that my story will give you hope that life can be better.
 Being counselled gave me hope.
 Training as a counsellor give me hope for people like you.
-No one needs to suffer.